 The anticipated HIRING RANGE: $76,000 - $80,000 per year, dependent upon qualifications and experience.

 The position is currently hybrid (3 days in office, 2 days remote); however, this is subject to change based on student and/or operational needs.

 This position is a sensitive position as designated by the CSU.

 A background check (including a criminal records check) must be completed satisfactorily.
 Failure to satisfactorily complete the background check may affect the application status of applicants or the continued employment of current CSU employees who apply for the position.

 The person holding this position may be considered a 'limited reporter' under the California Child Abuse and Neglect Reporting Act and is required to comply with the requirements set forth in CSU Executive Order 1083 as a condition of employment.

 In accordance with the California State University (CSU) Out-of-State Employment Policy, the CSU is a state entity whose business operations reside within the State of California and prohibits hiring employees to perform CSU-related work outside of California.

-Applications received through September 19, 2022, will be considered in the initial review and review of applications will continue until position is filled.
+Applications received through February 23, 2024, will be considered in the initial review and the review of applications will continue until the position is filled.